 As a former editor put it… “He’s great at the things he’s interested in.”
 I think you can see he was working hard at being positive, yet truthful in the conversation with my next boss.
 That’s all you can ask of a man.

-“Gary is capable of much better work if he would apply himself.” – virtually half my teachers from 7th grade through my undergrad years.
+“Gary is capable of much better work if he would apply himself.” – virtually half my teachers from 7th grade through my undergrad years had variations on the theme.

 Now it’s fashionable to claim attention deficit disorder out of the gate… I didn’t know it until a few years ago… when I uh, ….
 I’ve always wanted to build a kit plane like one of those Burt Rutan designs…..